 Introduction to Criminal Procedure

 This course satisfies the Criminal Procedure requirement of the Mandatory Subject Matter Areas for the Wisconsin Diploma Privilege and also counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
-Students who plan to do advanced work in the area of criminal law and/or who will be spending their 1L summer enrolled in one of the many Remington Center criminal-law-based clinical programs, such as the Innocence Project or LAIP, should select this course as one of their two spring semester electives.
+Students who plan to do advanced work in the area of criminal law and/or who hope to spend their 1L summer enrolled in one of the many Remington Center criminal-law-based clinical programs, such as the Innocence Project or LAIP, should select this course as one of their two spring semester electives.

 Constitutional Law I

 This course satisfies the Constitutional Law I requirement of the Mandatory Subject Matter Areas for the Wisconsin Diploma Privilege and goes towards the 60-credit rule.
 It is a prerequisite for Constitutional Law II, which is also required for the Wisconsin Diploma Privilege, and therefore is an excellent choice for a spring semester elective.

 Administrative Law satisfies the "Legal Process" graduation requirement and counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
 This course focuses on federal administrative agencies and the administrative rule making process, and the role of the various branches of goernment in developing and implementing public policy.
 Students interested in careers in government or public policy, or who want to practice in the area of regulated industries, should enroll in Administrative Law early in their law school careers.
 (Note: Administrative Law is not typically a 1L elective choice when the 1L elective "Legislation and Regulation" (discussed below) is available as an option.)

 Business Organizations I

 Business Organizations I covers the law of principal/agent relationships, then surveys state law governing the formation and operation of closely-held businesses such as general partnerships, limited partnerships, LLPs, LLCs and closely-held corporations.
 The course deals with choice of business entity, forming and financing businesses, and management rights.
 This course does not fulfill a requirement for graduation or the Diploma Privilege but does count towards the 60-credit rule.
 It is strongly recommended for all law students, and essential for those who plan to practice in the area of business and transactional law.